 A big tortoise table or a homemade wooden pen is a must.
-Details on how to construct both indoor and outdoor habitats appropriate for yellow-foots can be found in our article on tortoise housing.
+Details on how to construct both indoor and outdoor habitats appropriate for yellow-foots can be found in Practical Tortoise Care.

 Little sunlight penetrates through the canopy to the rainforest floor, so this species does not need large amounts of sunlight and is not especially fond of basking.
 For the sake of providing microclimates, though, you should still put a heat bulb at one end of the enclosure.
 A 100W desk lamp is most appropriate for this purpose.
 The temperature under the heat bulb should be 32°C.